vpuller/RandomWalk/README.md

-#Modeling self-avoiding random walk on a d-dimensional square lattice
+#Modeling self-avoiding random walk on a d-dimensional square lattice (unfinished)